alvinrumbaoa/mydailydevotions/README.md

 # Devotion App
  I created this project to just solve the problems of people to go back to the Word of God and Read/Study the Bible and be devoted to Jesus Christ.
-Like a web developer we create solutions to make life easier and better.
+Like a web developer we create solutions to make life easier and better.  <br/>

- -CRUD based application to create Daily Devotions or Bible Reading.
+ -CRUD based application to create Daily Devotions or Bible Reading.  <br/>
- -Search for Bible Books, Chapter, Verses that User will like.
+ -Search for Bible Books, Chapter, Verses that User will like.<br/>
  -

  ## Technologies used: